taylorgoolsby/graphql-directive-pagination/readme.md

   # your client-side offset.
   # E.G. offset += limit
   hasMore: Boolean!

+  # moreOffset is relative to nextOffsetRelativeTo.
+  # It is the offset of the next non-negative row the client doesn't have yet.
+  # If hasMore is false, moreOffset is still set to the next row so that the
+  # client can make a LoadMore request after waiting some time.
+  moreOffset: Int!

   # Tells whether or not there are new rows available.
 "New rows" are not
   # the same as "more rows".